yugabyte/yugabyte-db/docs/content/v2.14/yugabyte-platform/manage-deployments/high-availability.md

     ![Replication configuration tab](/images/yp/high-availability/replication-configuration.png)<br><br>

-1. Enter the instance’s IP address or hostname, including the HTTP or HTTPS protocol prefix and port if you are not using the default of 80 or 443.
+1. Enter the instance's IP address or hostname, including the HTTP or HTTPS protocol prefix and port if you are not using the default of 80 or 443.

 1. Click **Generate Key** and copy the shared key.